Symmetric locally free resolutions and rationality problems: Quadric bundles from symmetric resolutions of the same sheaf

-a self-duality on the complement of the corank $2$ locus inside the corank $1$ locus, namely $C$.
-Under our assumptions, the corank $2$ locus is empty, so the self-duality above is defined on the whole of $C$. \end{proof} }
+Let $S$ be the double cover of $\mathbb{P}^2$ branched along $C$.
+We will call it {\em the discriminant double cover} associated to $Q_G$.
+We define $\beta_{Q_G}\in \operatorname{Br}(S)$ to be the class of the even Clifford algebra associated with $Q_G$ viewed as an algebra over its center, whose underlying scheme is $S$ (cf. \cite[\S 1.6]{ABB}).
+This will be identified, {in Section \ref{Step 1}}, with a pullback of a class in the Brauer group $\operatorname{Br}(\mathbf k(\mathbb P^2))$. \begin{rem}

-Recall that for a quadric bundle $Q\to\PP^2$ of relative dimension 2 we can associate a Brauer--Severi scheme, i.e.,~the relative Hilbert scheme of lines in the fibers $\pi:\operatorname{Hilb} Q\to \PP^2$.
-This is a $\PP^1$-fibration over the double cover of $\PP^2$ branched along the discriminant curve.
-Indeed, a smooth quadric surface admits two pencils of lines and a corank 1 quadric surface exactly one pencil.
-Considering the glueing data of this $\PP^1$-fibration, we obtain a Brauer class $\beta_{Q}\in H^2(\oo_{\PP^2}^{\ast})_2$ (see \cite{Yoshioka,GS}).
-In general if $Q$ is a quadric bundle of even dimension over $\mathbb{P}^2$ one can still define $\beta_Q$ as the even Clifford algebra associated to $Q$ considered as algebra over its center which is supported on its discriminant double cover (cf. \cite[\S 1.6]{ABB}).
+More geometrically, over the complex numbers the Brauer--Severi scheme associated with a quadric bundle $Q\to\PP^2$ of relative dimension $2$ is the relative Hilbert scheme of lines in the fibers of $\pi\colon\operatorname{Hilb} Q\to \PP^2$.
+This is a $\PP^1$-fibration over the discriminant double cover $S$.
+In fact, a smooth quadric surface admits two pencils of lines and a corank one quadric surface admits one pencil.
+The gluing data of this $\PP^1$-fibration gives a Brauer class $\beta_{Q}\in H^2(\oo_{S}^{\ast})_2\simeq \operatorname{Br}(S)$ (see, for instance, \cite{Gr,GS, Yoshioka}). \end{rem}

+In order to prove Theorem \ref{main} we make an intermediate step by first proving that $[\mathcal L]$ determines the Brauer class $\beta_{Q_G}$.

-We want to prove the following theorem. \begin{thm} Let $C$ be a smooth curve of degree $2d$ and $\cc$ a quasi-half period on $C$ considered as a sheaf on $\mathbb{P}^2$.
+\begin{thm} Let $C$ be a smooth curve of degree $2d$ and $\cc$ a quasi half-period on $C$ considered as a sheaf on $\mathbb{P}^2$.
 Let